umairjavaid/multiagenticsystem/examples/README.md

-# MultiAgenticSystem Examples
+# MultiAgenticSwarm Examples

-This directory contains examples demonstrating various features and use cases of the MultiAgenticSystem.
+This directory contains examples demonstrating various features and use cases of the MultiAgenticSwarm.

 ## 📂 Available Examples